-The study of art allows students to understand and appreciate the subject while understanding thesignificant role art plays in the expression of ideas throughout history.
-Students in lower grades learn to recognize and describe art forms from a variety of historical eras and places, while learningthat art takes many forms and has many purposes.
+The study of art allows students to understand and appreciate the subject while understanding the significant role art plays in the expression of ideas throughout history.
+Students in lower grades learn to recognize and describe art forms from a variety of historical eras and places, while learning that art takes many forms and has many purposes.
 Students study and reproduce styles and techniques used by artists and discuss art by examining and critiquing the work of artists.

-Studentsin upper elementary and middle school grades focus on comparing and contrasting artwork from different time periods, cultures, artists and mediums.
-Historical and contemporary art is studied asstudents create a variety of original works using appropriate styles and mediums to express themes, tone, mood and images.
+Students in upper elementary through high school grades focus on comparing and contrasting artwork from different time periods, cultures, artists and mediums.
+Historical and contemporary art is studied as students create a variety of original works using appropriate styles and mediums to express themes, tone, mood and images.